alire-project/alire/doc/private-crates.md

 the relevant sources. `alr` simply requires some means of downloading this file from a URL to a local filesystem location.

-The command used to fetch such files is specified by the `alr settings` key `origins.archive.download_cmd`.
+The command used to fetch such files is specified by the [settings](settings) key `origins.archive.download_cmd`.
 By default `alr` uses the command `curl ${URL} -L -s -o ${DEST}`, which does not attempt any form of authentication, but this can be changed to any equivalent alternative which implements a desired authentication scheme.

-The simplest way to enable user authentication is to supply `curl` with the switch `--netrc` (or equivalently `-n`), which instructs it to scan the `.netrc` file in the user's home directory, and performs HTTP Basic authentication with any credentials found there (see `man curl` and `man netrc` for more detail).
+The simplest way to enable user authentication is to configure the server to accept HTTP Basic authentication and supply `curl` with the switch `--netrc` (or equivalently `-n`), which instructs it to scan the `.netrc` file in the user's home directory and attempt to authenticate with any credentials found there (see `man curl` and `man netrc` for more detail).
 This is achieved by invoking
 ```sh
 alr settings --set --global origins.archive.download_cmd 'curl ${URL} -n -L -s -o ${DEST}'
 ```